Jacques Wingfield: Ireland

 In 1561 he suffered a military defeat during a skirmish with Shane O'Neill, the leading Gaelic lord in Ulster, who enjoyed strained relations with the Crown.
 A letter from the Lord Lieutenant Sussex details the disastrous engagement with O’ Neill.
 Sussex states that ‘by the cowardice of some, all were like to have been lost, and by the worthiness of two men all was restored’ and that 50 of his best footmen were slain, and another 50 wounded.
 He praised the ‘gallant conduct’ of William Fitzwilliam and Captain Humphrey Warne who he credited with the aversion of a catastrophe.
 Although Elizabeth I wanted him to be dismissed from his post for his cowardice, Sussex and William Cecil lobbied on his behalf and he remained in office until his death.
-Sussex wrote to the Queen detailing Wingfield’s account of the engagement, stating that Wingfield denied having ran away, but that once his horsemen fled, he did so himself.
+Sussex wrote to the Queen detailing Wingfield's account of the engagement, stating that Wingfield denied having run away, but that once his horsemen fled, he did so himself.
 Sussex appeals directly to the Privy council of England that Wingfields case may be heard and tried there.
 Wingfield appeals to Lady Cecill in September 1562, imploring her husband, Lord Burghley's favour in consideration of his case, sending a prestigious tassle of goshawk in goodwill.
 In August 1562, William Fitzwilliam claimed in a letter to Lord Burghley that 'several' of Shane O' Neills pledges would have escaped the castle had it not been for Wingfield's early warning, which could be interpreted as an intercession on Wingfields behalf.

-Wingfield travelled to England some time around January of 1563 to have his case tried in England.
+Wingfield travelled to England some time around January 1563 to have his case tried in England.
 Wingfield appears to have won his case in England, however he would not be reappointed to the Irish council, having been removed from his seat in 1562.

 In October 1565, Wingfield, Sir Henry Radclyffe and Nicholas Herron were warned to return to their positions in Ireland, or to appear before the House of Lords at the next council meeting, suggesting that Wingfield had not returned since his departure in 1563.